Nas: People, the Arabic word

 This verse speaks to the importance of acting generously for someone who wants to achieve al-birr, the state of unconditional love.
 It reminds us that we must be full and sincere givers of what we like (using the root ḥ-b-b).
 In other words, what we love for ourselves, we should love for others.
 Later in this chapter, a prayer asks for forgiveness and the opportunity to die in the company of those who operate from a place of unconditional love (al-abrār):

 رَّبَّنَآ إِنَّنَا سَمِعۡنَا مُنَادِيً۬ا يُنَادِى لِلۡإِيمَـٰنِ أَنۡ ءَامِنُواْ بِرَبِّكُمۡ فَـَٔامَنَّاۚ رَبَّنَا فَٱغۡفِرۡ لَنَا ذُنُوبَنَا وَڪَفِّرۡ عَنَّا سَيِّـَٔاتِنَا وَتَوَفَّنَا مَعَ ٱلۡأَبۡرَارِ (١٩٣)

-193. “Our Lord, we indeed heard a caller calling to the faith: `Believe in your Lord,' and we have believed.
-Our Lord!
+193. “Our Rabb, we indeed heard a caller calling to the faith: `Believe in your Rabb,' and we have believed.
+Our Rabb!
 Forgive us our sins, and cover up our misdeeds, and make us die in the company of those with great love.”

 If the best of company is also the believers mentioned and described in al-Anfal 62 and 63, as discussed above, then those best of people are those who live their lives from a place of unconditional love (al-birr) and whose hearts are linked by a love of divine origin (al-mawadda).
 This powerful combination calls us to strive to become our best selves by living our lives with generosity, harmony, thoughtful reflection, and of course, true love.